lenra-io/lenra_ui_runner/README.md

 ## Lenra component system

 ### LenraUiBuilder
-It is a Stateful Widget which takes care of transforming the UI and the Patch into widget/properties usable :
+It is a Stateful Widget which takes care of transforming the UI and Patchs into usable widget/properties :

  - It takes both streams (UI and Patch) as input

  - It builds the components **LenraWrapper**.